module Z80::Program

 import program, code: false, macros: true, labels: false

-See: Program.import
+See: Program.import.

 # File lib/z80.rb, line 507 def macro_import(program) import program, code: false, macros: true, labels: false end

-is a label name to define.
+If no singleton method m is defined, assume m is a label name to define.
 Returns a named label.

-, if provided, may be an integer, an instance of an unnamed label, or a lazy evaluated expression.
-If label
+A label, if provided, may be an integer, an instance of an unnamed label, or a lazy evaluated expression.
+If label has already some other name an error will be raised.

 To create a label with the name of the existing singleton method or a ruby keyword, see: define_label